transcend-io/consent-manager-ios-sample-sdk/README.md

 ### Step 1: Include Our Framework

-- The package can be added Manually or using Cocoapods.

-Note: Just a heads up, the Swift Package Manager approach isn't ready for use just yet.
-We'll be rolling it out soon.
+- You can integrate the Framework into your application using one of the following methods:

 ### Manual Steps